At Johns Hopkins University, the safety of our students is our top priority.

 Dear JHU community,

-It is an honor to serve as executive director of Campus Safety and Security at Johns Hopkins University, an institution rich in history and unparalleled in reputation.
+It is an honor to serve as the executive director of Campus Safety and Security at Johns Hopkins University, an institution rich in history and unparalleled in reputation.
 My three-pronged approach to campus safety is this: to provide round-the-clock law enforcement services to the university; to provide crime prevention and safety awareness resources; and to provide ongoing safety training and development for students and employees.

 Students, faculty, and visitors alike should know that JHU's campus special police officers are commissioned by the state of Maryland, and they have full police powers on all Johns Hopkins University property in the state.
 These officers patrol on- and off-campus facilities and university activities on foot, on bicycles, and in conspicuously marked security vehicles.
 Plainclothes officers and investigators are also on staff.
 These dedicated officers and support staff are focused on preserving an environment where you can study, live, and work safely.